octet-stream/invariant/readme.md

 ### `invariant.reject(predicate, message[, ...format]) -> {Promise<void>}`

   Do the same things as `invariant`, but returns Promise that will be rejected when predicate is true.
-  This function have same API as invariant.
+  This function have same API as `invariant`.

 ## Example